daemonraco/toobasic/docs/facilities.md

 ```plain
 $ php shell.php sys controller create my_action --module MyPlugin
 ```
-And if that module doesn't exists it will create all the folders it needs.
+And if that module doesn't exists it will create every folder it needs.

 ### Removing an action
 If you find yourself in the need to destroy a controller, due to a wrong creation